-Genetic counseling is recommended if the patient is considered to be at high risk for hereditary breast cancer as defined by the NCCN Ovarian.
+Genetic counseling is recommended if the patient is considered to be at high risk for hereditary breast cancer as defined by the NCCN <a href="Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian.

 Treatment

 The treatment of patients with IBC should involve a combined modality approach662 comprising preoperative systemic therapy followed by surgery (mastectomy) and radiotherapy.